_MG_3449 jjjjjjj

 The core curriculum of the DBA program offers 48 units of coursework.
 Alongside the Doctoral Research Project, the curriculum entails a set of dedicated doctoral level courses delivered by EHL Hospitality Business School and the Drucker School of Management at Claremont Graduate University.
 The remaining 16 units needed to obtain the 64-unit DBA degree may either be transferred from prior graduate studies or taken from a proposed list of courses offered by the two schools.

-Coursework of the core DBA curriculum is grouped into four main streams:
+Coursework of the core DBA curriculum is grouped into five main streams:

 • Doctoral Research Project (14 units)